qixuanHou/PrivacyResearch/subprocessors.md

 ## Scan website for subprocessors
-### Ideas
-* there is always a date on the page, when the page was updated.
-We probably can track this!
-* Create a user interactive tool to retrieve data from webpage
-  * user click on the portion which contains the date, then the portion is recorded, and can be checked later

 ### Subprocessors
 * Processors: “Processor means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.”
 * Sub-Processors: “Often processors will work with other processors (sub-processors)…Maybe your marketing agency works with partners for specific tasks whereby these partners also process personal data and thus become processors.”